crhwebdev-courses/react-songs/README.md

+## Description

+A project created for the Udemy course: Modern React with Redux [2019].
+It allows a user to view details of a set list of songs.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts